-"Eligibility for Part C" means eligibility for early childhood special education under section 125A.02 and Minnesota Rules.
+"Eligibility for Part C" means eligibility for infant and toddler intervention services under section 125A.02 and Minnesota Rules.

 "Facilitate payment" means helping families access necessary public or private assistance that provides payment for services required to meet needs identified in a service plan, individualized education program (IEP), individual service plan (ISP), or individualized family service plan (IFSP), according to time frames required by the plan.
 This may also include activities to collect fees for services provided on a sliding fee basis, where permitted by state law.